Ijaz Qaiser: Death

-He had been suffering from multiple diseases of heart, kidneys and lungs.
-On 25 May 2020, he was hospitalized in Faisalabad.
-He died on 26 May 2020, at the age of 68.
-His funeral was held in Faisalabad.
+Ejaz Qaiser had been suffering from heart, kidney and lungs diseases.
+He had stopped singing a couple of years ago due to his illness.
+On 25 May 2020, he was hospitalized with cardiac arrest in Faisalabad, Pakistan.
+He is survived by his son Mumtaz Qaiser He died on 26 May 2020, at the age of 66.
+His funeral was held in Faisalabad, Pakistan.